To read an entire file efficiently you need to know the file size FIRST.

 to calculate the elapsed time.

-Just simply comparing JUST the time it takes to get the file size using stat
+Simply comparing JUST the time it takes to get the file size using stat

-or fstat
+or fstat,

-were at least 30% faster than using seek
+they were at least 30% faster than using seek

 or lseek